Argument III

 Dear Friends,

 We are fully aware that God has made provisions for Sabbath labor under certain conditions such as those the UCG enumerates.
 However, working in a restaurant is not one of them.
 Additionally, we are very confident that the UCG leadership making reservations for their families to dine out at a nice bistro on a Friday evening is not what Jesus had in mind when giving the lesson of an ox in a ditch.
-However, they don't hesitate to make those reservations.
+However, despite this fact, they don't hesitate to make those reservations.

 Respectfully,